Techniek-Nederland/techniek-nederland-formulieren/source/forms.rst

 The Form API makes use of `Schema JSON <https://json-schema.org>`_ for all definitions of data and also forms.
-This allows for each company to transform the document into a format that is usable by there application.
+This allows for each company to transform the document into a format that is usable by their application.

 When defining the components, the naming conventions as used by `FormIO <https://github.com/formio/formio.js/wiki/Components-JSON-Schema>`_. will be used.
 This means that